tobijk/caius/doc/_manpages/oosupport.md

         ...

-This way, when an object is instantiated, member variables will be created automatically from the attributes specification.
+This way, when an object is instantiated, member variables will be created automatically according to the attributes declaration.
 For an attribute `name` the corresponding member variable will be `_name`.
 The member variable will be initiated to the *default* value supplied in the attribute declaration.

 Last but not least, you can *bless* your attributes with accessor functions